 On Wednesday 17th March the Duchenne Research Fund hosted a virtual evening to share updates with supporters about research funded by the charity.

-Our co-founders Kerry & Doron Rosenfeld welcomed more than 200 viewers from across five continents who came together to learn more about the DRF’s most recent achievements and the challenges Covid has presented for the Duchenne arena.
+Our co-founders Kerry & Doron Rosenfeld welcomed hundreds of viewers from across five continents who came together to learn more about the DRF’s most recent achievements and the challenges Covid has presented for the Duchenne arena.

 We were so thrilled that Gavriel Rosenfeld, Kerry & Doron’s 19 year old son, joined the event in conversation with Dr Ronni Cohn (President and CEO of Sick Kids Hospital, Toronto) to talk about living with Duchenne, mental health, juggling school and hospital visits, and his thoughts about Duchenne research, music and life in general.